 1. Fight the stigma from others, and from yourself.

 Clearly, I’m not very shy about discussing my mental health struggles in a public way.
 I have a series dedicated to my own journey on my website, Red Wagon Diaries.
 I think that’s one important element of fighting stigma.
 We have to speak up.
 We have to be vocal, open-minded and accepting, so it gives others the courage to share their stories and feel less isolation.
-That’s an important resolution for all of us in 2017.
+That’s an important resolution for all of us in the new year.